SpecFlowOSS/SpecFlowWiki/Install-IDE-Integration.md

 [[SpecFlow+ Runner|http://www.specflow.org/plus/runner]] provides seamless integration with Visual Studio's Test Explorer and Team Foundation Server (TFS) Build.
 A short [[introduction video|https://www.youtube.com/watch?v=GBs2Lwqt5kI]] is available on YouTube and you can find links to additional videos on the [[SpecFlow website|http://www.specflow.org/plus/runner]].

-## Installin the IDE Integration for Other Environments
+## Installing the IDE Integration for Other Environments

 * MonoDevelop: [[MonoDevelop Add-in Repository|http://go.specflow.org/monodevelop-addin]]
 * SharpDevelop: [[Download the addin and install it from SharpDevelop AddIn Manager|http://go.specflow.org/download-sdaddin]]